 It’s a great way to use up any greens you have lingering around your fridge about to go bad.

 You can use any kind of Italian sausage you want.
 I prefer spicy, so I usually make this with hot Italian sausage.
 Sweet or mild work very well too.

-Having traveled in Italy more than once and being somewhat of a self-proclaimed food snob, I certainly know what authentic Italian food should taste like.
+Having traveled in Italy more than once and being somewhat of a self-proclaimed food snob, I like to think I know what authentic Italian food should taste like.
 This being said, I have something that I need to say about the Olive Garden.

 I LOVE IT, OK?!
 Stop judging me, all of you!

-The Olive Garden’s famous Zuppa Toscana made 100% real/unprocessed!
-A creamy soup with hot Italian sausage, potatoes, and spinach.
+The Olive Garden’s famous Zuppa Toscana is so easy to make from scratch at home with only a few ingredients!
+A creamy, gluten-free soup with Italian sausage, potatoes, and kale.

 - Cook Time: 25 mins

 - Method: Stovetop